 I am very grateful for all of the visual inspiration that I see online every day.
 We are absolutely flooded with recipes, inspiration and food porn every day… finding a recipe is certainly not a challenge.
 What is a challenge is being able to identify what is a GOOD recipe.

 How many times have you been lured in by something online, only to make it and find it to be quite Meh?
 It is so disappointing!
 We all should have friends, cookbooks and sites that are flagged as our “go to” for soliciting good recipes – you can no longer rely on a simple Google or Pinterest search.
 There is just too much out there.
 Know who you are learning from.
 Bookmark this site as one you can trust.
 Here you are going to find quality over quantity.
 Recipes on this site aren’t created on a whim.
-They have been sourced or developed carefully, and they have been made again and again.
+Ok, maybe they will be but I’ll make that super clear!
+Mostly though they have been sourced or developed carefully, and they have been made again and again.
 Like these cookies.
 Give them a try – they are good.
 Really good.
 Trust me.